flapjack/zermelo/README.md

 (where the name of the temporary Redis `SET` will of course change every time)

-The current implmentation of the filtering is somewhat ad-hoc, and has some limitations:
+The current implementation of the filtering is somewhat ad-hoc, and has these limitations:

 * no conversion of `list`s back into `set`s is allowed
 * `sort`/`offset`/`limit` can only be used once in a filter chain

-I plan to fix these at some point.
+I plan to fix these as soon as I possibly can.

 ### Future